-Each family is unique, however, and the availability of supporting documentation is dependent on factors such as the locations where the individuals lived, if they owned property, if they had a criminal past, if they had to apply for any assistance from the "parish", if they had children out of wedlock etc.
+Initially, a search of the statutory birth, marriage and death certificates will be carried out at The National Records of Scotland, Edinburgh, in order to compile the history of your family.
+Each family is unique, and the availability of supporting documentation is dependent on factors such as the locations where the individuals lived, if they owned property, if they had to apply for any assistance due to poverty and many more.

-If there is a gap in your research and you need further assistance, this is when you may decide to consult a professional researcher.
-Please contact me direct to discuss your problem.
-It is important at the onset to inform me if copies of supporting documentation for this type of research will be required, as additional costs will be incurred.
+If there is a gap in your own research and you need further assistance, this is when you may decide to consult a professional researcher.
+Please contact me to discuss your problem.
+It is important at the onset to inform me if copies of supporting documentation for this type of research will be required, however, as additional costs will be incurred.